SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 Sumo Logic Mock can be used to estimate how many logs and metrics are going to be sent to Sumo Logic without even having any Sumo Logic account.

-Please add the following configuration to your `user-values.yaml`:
+Add the following configuration to your `user-values.yaml`:

 ```yaml
 debug: